SAST & SCA Workflow

 the hierarchy automatically at scan time.

-When setting up the config manager, you can:
+When you set up the config manager, you have two options:

 skipped variables in the STO_SCA_SAST_PRIMER workspace are intentional.

-They act as null placeholders that make future configuration easier — the
+They act as null placeholders that make future configuration easier, because

-workspace knows how to handle them without errors.
-To make adjustments after
+the workspace knows how to handle them without errors.
+To make adjustments

 Select which security scanners you want enabled for repository scans.
 Scanners run in parallel, so the order of selection does not affect execution time or results.